-4. Have teachers take notes on the types of instruction they see in the film.
+Have teachers take notes on the types of instruction they see in the film.
 Ask them to describe what the instructional scenes in the film portray.
-What does it look like? sounds like.?
-In what ways might the instruction respond to the developmental and cultural needs of the students?
+What does it look and sound like?
+In what ways might instruction respond to the developmental and cultural needs of the students?